alvinng4/ChessSL/README.md

 numpy==1.26.4
 torch==2.4.0
 ```
+Extra packages should be required to run the engine in CUDA, depending on your system.
+It is possible to run it on a CPU, but it will be significantly slower.

-Then, compile the dynamic-linked library by
+After installing the packages, compile the dynamic-link library by
 ```
 make [CC=gcc]
 ```